 The PC Build

-Instead of talking about it any longer, it’s time to actually show you what you can get for $3000!
+Instead of talking about it any longer, it’s the time actually to show you what you can get for $3000!

 CPU: Intel Core i9 9900K